 The school of nursing has policies that are specific to the School of Nursing.
 Nursing students should review these policies, which involve both academic and non-academic matters.
-The policies are included in the Student Handbook that is provided to all students meeting criteria to continue into upper division clinical level course work in the School of Nursing.
-Students are expected to abide by School of Nursing policies, and failure to do so may result in dismissal from the program.
+The policies are included in the Student Handbook that is provided to each student meeting criteria to continue into upper division clinical level course work in the School of Nursing.
+Each student is expected to abide by these School of Nursing policies; failure to do so may result in dismissal from the program.